Kkthnx-Wow/HistorianHelper/README.md

-# JupaHelper
+# HistorianHelper

-JupaHelper is a World of Warcraft addon designed to automate interactions with **Historian Jupa** (NPC ID: 110035) during the game's 20th Anniversary event.
+HistorianHelper is a World of Warcraft addon designed to automate interactions with **Historian NPCs** (NPC IDs: 110034, 110035) during the game's 20th Anniversary event.
 This addon saves time by automatically selecting the correct gossip options when interacting with the NPC.

 ## Features

-- Automatically selects Historian Jupa's gossip options for efficient interactions.
+- Automatically selects Historian's gossip options for efficient interactions.
-- Only activates when interacting with Historian Jupa, ensuring no interference with other NPCs.
+- Only activates when interacting with Historians, ensuring no interference with other NPCs.
 - Lightweight and simple to use.

 ## Installation

 1. Download the addon and extract it into your World of Warcraft `Interface/AddOns` folder.
-2. Ensure the folder is named `JupaHelper`.
+2. Ensure the folder is named `HistorianHelper`.
 3. Restart your game or use `/reload` in the chat to load the addon.

 ## Usage

-- During the **20th Anniversary Event**, interact with Historian Jupa.
+- During the **20th Anniversary Event**, interact with Historians.
 - The addon will automatically handle the gossip options for you.

 ## Compatibility